 8. Turn down brightness

 Luckily you can save some battery life by adjusting the iPhone's brightness.
-A quick fix is to turn down brightness using the slider in Control Center, accessed by swiping up from the bottom of the display.
+A quick fix is to turn down brightness using the slider in Control Centre, accessed by swiping up from the bottom of the display.
 Drag the brightness slider down as far possible, but with a setting that still leaves your device usable.

 While the screen is on, you're consuming power, so make sure that your iPhone or iPad isn't awake when you don't need it to be.
 If you want to get the maximum battery life, it's wise to set the Auto Lock to an ultra-low 30 seconds - an option that has been available since the iOS 9 update.